Fine Art Photography Daily

 ©Cecilia Alarcón, Inun dados, 2023, courtesy the artist

 Pérez delivers the quintessence of New York City, presenting three photographs with vibrant characters, diverse cultural landmarks, and serendipitous moments captured just at the right time.
-In contrast, Rubilar’s landscapes stand devoid of human presence, skillfully redirecting our focus toward the subtle imprints and routines etched into our surroundings.
+In contrast, Rubilar’s landscapes stand devoid of human presence, skillfully redirecting our focus toward the subtle imprints and routines we leave in our surroundings.

 Alfredo_Perez_2023-1